awslabs/summarization-privacy-policies/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Towards Cross-Domain Transferability of Text Generation Models for Legal Text

+The dataset that was created in the paper is present in this repository under the privacy_policies_data folder.

+Paper link :

 ## Security